nico4mcs/doc/doc/Coding/CSharp/Operators.md

 result = myVar ?? "null"
 ```

-A rather new version of the null-coalescing operator can simplify the following code:
+A rather new version of the null-coalescing operator can simplify the following code. if `myVarm` is `null` it will get the Value `"null"`:

 ```csharp
 myVar = myVar ?? "null"